-Supplemental pro forma net loss per share attributable to common stockholders, basic and diluted, have been calculated to give effect to the pro forma adjustments discussed above and to the number of additional shares that would have been required to be issued to repay approximately \$10.0 million of indebtedness under the Company's loan and security agreement at the beginning of the most recent period presented or on the original date of issuance, if later, assuming the issuance of such shares at an IPO price of \$15.00 per share.
+Supplemental pro forma net loss per share attributable to common stockholders, basic and diluted, have been calculated to give effect to the pro forma adjustments discussed above and to the number of additional shares that would have been required to be issued to repay approximately \$10.0 million of indebtedness under the Company's loan and security agreement at the beginning of the most recent period presented or on the original date of issuance, if later, assuming the issuance of such shares at an assumed IPO price of \$13.00 per share, the midpoint of the price range set forth on the cover page of the Company's prospectus.
 The approximately \$10.0 million of indebtedness represents all amounts outstanding under a revolving line of credit at June 30, 2018 (see Note 6).
 The numerator in the supplemental pro forma net loss per share, basic and diluted, calculation has been adjusted to include the pro forma adjustments discussed above and to reverse the interest expense, net of tax, as though they had occurred at the beginning of the most recent period presented, on this indebtedness amount which is assumed to be repaid using a portion of the net proceeds from the IPO.
 The supplemental pro forma net loss per share does not include the proceeds to be received from the IPO, or shares expected to be sold in the IPO, except for those shares necessary to be issued to repay this indebtedness.